MicrosoftDocs/ATADocs/ATPDocs/atp-workspaces.md

 To successfully log in to Azure ATP, you have to log in with a user who was assigned the proper Azure ATP role to access the Azure ATP workspace portal.
 For more information about role-based access control (RBAC) in Azure ATP, see [Working with Azure ATP role groups](atp-role-groups.md).

+Only the Primary workspace can be edited (Primary on-off)
+-	Configure integration – on-off
+-	Delete – integrated/primary ws can not be deleted.
+The flow is first turn off the primary/integration and then delete.

+Also, worth mentioning data retention – deleted workspaces do not appear in the UI however their data is retained according to Microsft policy for a period of time (I think a year, need to check with Ophir).
+And add a support link to contact about data retention questions.

 ## See Also